stg-tud/ungoml/README.md

                         Path of output visualized folder
 ```

-## Running as a docker container
+## Testing

+This project can be tested using the tests.py file and the following command:

+`python3 -m unittest tests.py`

-You can run the analysis together with the visualizer with one docker container.
+You can also run the tests in Visual Studio Code, the test settings have been preconfigured.
 ## Prerequisites

 You should have the unsafe-go-classifier image downloaded and tagged as usgoc/pred:latest.